Gustavo053/belbic4j/README.md

 A simple *BELBIC* algorithm library for Java language .

-This project aims to make the task of creating and writing wiki documents in Java much easier.

 ## How to use

 The artifact is in the [Maven](http://search.maven.org/) repository so all you need to do is add it as a dependency in your project.